mainettis/darksun/docs/tools.md

     nasher config --nssFlags "-n C:/<path>/<to>/<NWNEE> -owkey"
     ```

     *Note:  A common error is to have a trailing '/' after the path in the command above.
-There should be no trailing '/'.*
+There should be no trailing '/'.
+Additionally, the slants need to be forward, not back, and any folder names that have spaces must be in double quotes with the quotes escaped.
+For example,*

+    ```
+    nasher config --nssFlags "-n C:/<path>/<to>/\"Neverwinter Nights\" -owkey"
+    ```

 ## Questions